 2007.
 The fact that we’re even talking about it so long after the event took place suggests exactly what the answer to the question it posed then was: premature.
 But it was a fair question to ask.
 2007 was a pivotal year which changed a lot of things in the industry and saw such landmarks as Netflix announcing that it would start streaming video and the launch of the first iPhone.
 13 years later can the answer really still be ‘premature’?

 Streaming not yet dominant...quite

 As ever with these sorts of discussions, you can pretty much make the data show anything to support your argument.
 There are so many surveys conducted in so many different ways in so many different territories, that sift through the statistics, charts, and databases and you can make an argument either way.
-Thirteen years of headlines regarding cord-cutting would point in one direction, the fact that linear TV is still here at all suggests another.
+Thirteen years of headlines regarding cord-cutting would point in one direction, the fact that linear television is still here at all suggests another.

 Nevertheless there is a meta picture that can be pulled out of it all; while streaming is probably set to become the single most dominant platform when it comes to television (and only last month in the US market, managed just that) it has to be remembered that a) the linear TV audience is still huge and b) there are some key differences in consumption patterns across demographic cohorts.